dlang-community/awesome-d/README.md

 * [DLangUI](https://github.com/buggins/dlangui) - Cross Platform GUI for D programming language.
 My personal favorate, because it is written in D(not a binding), and is cross platform.
 DLangUI also has a good showcase in the IDE [DLangIDE](https://github.com/buggins/dlangide).
 * [GtkD](https://github.com/gtkd-developers/GtkD) - GtkD is a D binding and OO wrapper of GTK+.
 GtkD is actively maintained and is currently the most stable GUI lib for D.
 * [DWT](https://github.com/d-widget-toolkit/dwt) - A library for creating cross-platform GUI applications.
-GWT is a port of the Java SWT library to D.
+GWT is a port of the Java SWT library to D. DWT was promoted as a semi-standard GUI library for D, but unfortunately didn't catch up popularity yet.
 * [tkD](https://github.com/nomad-software/tkd) - GUI toolkit for the D programming language based on Tcl/Tk.
+* [dqml](https://github.com/filcuc/dqml) -  Qt Qml bindings for the D programming language.

 *Note*: You can also find a list of GUI libs on [wiki.dlang.org](http://wiki.dlang.org/Libraries_and_Frameworks#GUI_Libraries), but not all of the libraries are actively maintained now.